The Final Destination: Home media

 The Final Destination was initially scheduled for a DVD and Blu-ray Disc release on December 22, 2009.
 The film was pushed back to January 5, 2010, in the US.
 Both the DVD and Blu-ray Disc included two pairs of 3D glasses with each set and featured a 2D version on the disc, along with additional scenes.
 Only the Blu-ray Disc version included two alternate endings, a "making of" featurette about the deaths, storyboard visualization and a preview of A Nightmare on Elm Street (2010).
 The Blu-ray Disc release, also a combo pack, includes a standard DVD of the film.
+The film grossed $15.1 million in home sales.

 In Target stores, some of the DVDs included an exclusive Final Destination comic book.

 Reception

-Review aggregator Rotten Tomatoes reports that 27% of 99 critics gave the film a positive review, with an average rating of 4.10/10.
+Review aggregator Rotten Tomatoes reports that 28% of 98 critics gave the film a positive review, with an average rating of 4.1 out of 10.
 The site's consensus states: "With little of the ingenuity of previous installments, The Final Destination is predictable, disposable horror fare."
 On Metacritic, the film has a weighted average score of 30 out of 100 based on reviews from 14 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of C on an A+ to F scale.

 Jordan Mintzer of Variety magazine wrote: "With an array of gory mayhem only marginally enhanced by 3-D and a plot as developed as a text message, The Final Destination may finally sound the death knell for New Line's near-immortal horror franchise."

 Kirk Honeycutt of The Hollywood Reporter wrote: "The new gimmick here is that all the flying body parts and absurd impalements come in 3D.
 And that's about as inspired as anything gets in this edition.
 Story and character get chucked to the sidelines as the arena has room for only death scenes."